python-quantities/python-quantities/README.rst

 Documentation and usage
 -----------------------
-You can find the official documenation at:
+You can find the official documentation at:

 http://python-quantities.readthedocs.io/